FusionAuth/fusionauth-site/site/_posts/2019-06-17-iam-product-of-the-year.md

 ---
 layout: blog-post
-title: "FusionAuth Snags Identity and Access Management Product of the Year"
+title: FusionAuth Snags Identity and Access Management Product of the Year
-description: "FusionAuth was awarded Identity and Access Management Product of the Year by Enterprise Security Magazine"
+description: FusionAuth was awarded Identity and Access Management Product of the Year by Enterprise Security Magazine
 author: Bryan Giese
 excerpt_separator: "<!--more-->"
 categories: blog